 Click the Reset button.

-The new reset feature in the Settings app is a welcome addition, especially for those time when the Mail app stops syncing, or you have problems with other built-in apps like Messaging, Maps, People, Groove, Camera, Alarms, Calculator, and other apps you can’t uninstall.
-However, Microsoft still doesn’t offer a reset button for Microsoft Edge, which is also known to run into problems.
+The reset feature in the Settings app is a useful option, which can come in handy in many situations, including those time when the Mail app stops syncing, or you have problems with other built-in apps like People, Camera, Alarms, Calculator, and other apps.
+If you’re having problems with the Settings app, you can use these instructions to reset the app.